 2. American Shorthair

 American Shorthairs are smart and sociable felines.
 Although they have a middle-of-the-road personality type, they enjoy playtime but are not overly demanding of attention.
-These kitties are also seen as the most classic of tabbies.
+These kitties are also seen as the most classic of tabbies and come with all the best tabby cat characteristics.

-These adorable balls of love won’t be hiding under your bed when strangers come over.
-While they don’t enjoy being cuddled and held, they do like snuggling up on the couch next to you or may sleep at the foot of your bed.
+These adorable balls of love won’t hide under your bed when strangers come over.
+While they don’t enjoy being cuddled and held, they do like snuggling up on the couch to sleep next to you or may sleep at the foot of your bed.

 3. Maine Coon